light-conversion-public/HARPIA-Dual-Detection/README.md

  - The 'HARPIA REST' should be indicated as connected at '127.0.0.1' under the 'Required connections'.
 If not, check HARPIA Service App and choose 'Refresh' in 'Connections' tab
- - Run the HARPIA Polarization Diagnostics script using the Launcher application by clicking 'Start'
+ - Run the HARPIA Dual Detection script using the Launcher application by clicking 'Start'

 ## Operation

-## Advanced
+### Continuous acquisition
+Click 'START/STOP CONTINUOUS ACQUISITION' to start/stop preview of the WLSc and transient absorption signals.

+### Preset measurement
+Configure and select a corresponding Transient Absorption measurement preset in HARPIA Service App.
+In script, click 'START/STOP PRESET MEASUREMENT' to start the measurement.